bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

 2. The file displayed is the json encoding of the Table II data, "A more general task set".

-3. To execute this task set for runtime comparison, see Element No.6: Runtime Comparison of Different Algorithms - Table III.b
+3. To execute this task set for runtime comparison, see [Element No.6: Runtime Comparison of Different Algorithms - Table III.b](https://github.com/bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018#element-no6---runtime-comparison-of-different-algorithms---table-iiib)

 ### Element No.5 - Runtime Comparison of Different Algorithms - Table III.a

-1. Navigate to the root folder of the cloned repository (the desktop folder if using the OVA) and, in the terminal, __enter__:
+1. In the terminal navigate to the root folder of the cloned repository (the desktop folder if using the OVA) and, __enter__:

     ```sh
-    python3 NewAlg.py -t 1
+    python3 NewAlg.py -t 1 -v
     ```

     This will execute the Knapsack-based algorithm on the Table I Task Set - "Task Set Used by Existing Work".
 The time to compute the demand will display in the terminal.